jonlpersson/ed-latimore/site/_posts/2020-05-20-is-karma-real-3-life-lessons-from-a-troll.md

 #### If you’re going to be anon

-Use different handles from your name (obviously) or anything associated with your online presence (not so obvious and is what’s causing this guy misery).
+Use different handles from your name (obviously) or anything associated with your online presence (which is not so obvious and is causing this guy misery).
 Make sure that your handles don't have:

 * Any URL that you own
 * Companies you work at
 * The city you’re from
 * The school you attend

 And for goodness sakes–and I know that I already said this–DON’T USE AN ACTUAL PHOTO OF YOURSELF.
-That can easily be traced and linked to your presence in any media, company site, school site, or social media profiles.
+That can easily be traced and linked to your presence on any media, company site, school site, or social media profile.

 #### If you’re going to be fully out in public